SERVICES / 01

 Brand and positioning.

-Articulating who an organisation is, what it stands for, and how it should be understood — in language clear enough to hold up under scrutiny and resilient enough to outlast the conditions that produced it.
+Articulating who an organisation is, what it stands for, and how it should be understood — in language that holds up under scrutiny and outlasts the conditions that produced it.
 Positioning, naming, messaging architecture, and identity briefs are produced when they earn their place.

 Digitalisation strategy.

 Deciding what technology and which systems should be built, replaced, or retired — and in what order.
 We assess existing infrastructure.
 We examine where manual processes are doing work that software should do.
-We identify where investment will produce durable improvement and where it will produce theatre.
+We identify where investment produces lasting improvement and where it only looks like progress.
 The deliverable is usually a sequenced roadmap.

 Analytics frameworks.